Autonomous feedback stabilization of a cavity-coupled spin oscillator: A. Derivation of the autonomous spin stabilization Hamiltonian

 where $|U(\vec r_i)|^2$ is the local relative intensity of the cavity pump mode, where $\hat c_\pm$ are the annihilation operators for left- and right-handed cavity modes, which are approximately degenerate in our system, and where $\hat f_k$ and $\hat f_\pm$ are the spin operators relative to a quantization axis along the cavity axis $\hat k$.
 Here, the scalar, vector, and tensor interactions between the spin and the cavity field are described by coupling coefficients $(\alpha_0, \alpha_1, \alpha_2) \to (2/3, 1/6, 0)$ in the limit of large $\DeltaCA$ (\fig{coupling-coefficients}).
 In our system, the atomic ensemble is primarily localized within a single antinode of the cavity pump field, which allows the local cavity field $U(\vec r_i)$ to be treated as approximately constant.
 This leaves

 such that the total system Hamiltonian, in the limit $|\DeltaCA| \gg |\varDelta_{f'}|$, is given by

-When the cavity is pumped with only right-handed ($\sigma_-$) light, this reduces to \eqn{hamiltonian-general}.
+When the cavity is pumped with only right-handed ($\sigma_-$) light, this reduces to \eqn{hamiltonian-general} of the main text.
 When the cavity is pumped with only left-handed light, the sign of the cavity--spin interaction flips, and with it the sign of the gain of the feedback system.